 I’ve been making a lot of Artichoke Herbal Tea for this super hot and humid weather.
 Drinking the tea really helps to cool down my body temperature.
 Because of large amount of corn silks I used for brewing, eventually I ended up with many corn ears.
 So what to do with these corns, I talk to myself for several days.
 Grilling?
 Good idea, but I have to grill each individually and there is no way I could spend hours to finish more than 15 corn ears.
 Boiling?
 I can boil them in bulk but still need to eat one by one, and I don’t think my teeth are happy about this plan.
-Then there was a sparkling idea inside my head, sautéed corns, ah ha, that’s it, how didn’t I think about this earlier?Jump to Recipe
+Then there was a sparkling idea inside my head, sauteed corns, ah ha, that’s it, how didn’t I think about this earlier?Jump to Recipe

-My recipe today was added a little twist.
+My recipe today has a little twist.
 Instead of using only dried shrimp like a traditional street food, I also added beef jerky to enhance its ‘street-food’ factor.
 Moreover, I decided to use beurre noisette to bring the flavor to the next level.
 Beurre noisette is fancy French for brown butter.
 I know what you’re thinking right now, why didn’t I use brown butter from the beginning instead of these weird words that I might not know how pronounce them correctly, right?
 No, you were wrong.
 I know how to say these, want me to prove?
 Send me a private message with your phone number, I’ll call and say the words to you.
 I promise.Jump to Recipe

-Ingredients2 c corn kernels
+- 2 c corn kernels

-1/4 c dried shrimp, chopped
+- ¼ c dried shrimp chopped

-1/4 c beef jerky, chopped
+- ¼ c beef jerky chopped

-2 oz brown butter
+- 2 oz brown butter see instruction below

-Boiled quail eggs, as needed
+- quail eggs boiled, as needed

-Shredded dried meat, as needed
+- shredded dried meat as needed

 - In a small pan, heat cubed butter gently over low heat.
 Use spatula or wooden spoon to stir butter to help it melt evenly.
 When butter melted completely, raise the temperature to medium high.
 Make sure to keep eyes on your butter pan all the time.
 Scrape the sides and bottom to prevent butter from burning.
 When the butter starts to foam, give it a stir.
 Butter starts to turn brown at this point, to check the color, you can scoop a little amount onto a white plate to see.
 When you’re happy with the level of browning butter, transfer it right away to a heatproof bowl, keep stirring to cool down butter.
 Hot melted brown butter can be used immediately or store in an air tight container in a cooler for future use.